Have you ever read a book where they tell the same story from the point of view of different characters?

 Only how we see the physical world, or how we assume the physical world is, makes it into something categorized, gives it character.

-It applies to all of us – to ourselves, to the people we agree with, and to the people with whom we disagree; the way we categorize people is based on our assumptions, which is based on our experiences.
+It applies to all of us – to ourselves, to the people we agree with, and to the people with whom we disagree.
+The way we categorize people is based on our assumptions, which are based on our experiences.

-The way others see us, whatever their reaction in any given situation is, it is but a reflection of the past stories that for whatever reasons have stayed with them.
+The way others see and react to us is but a reflection of the past stories that for whatever reasons have stayed with them.

-Embrace it, understand it, and ask to hear those stories.
+Embrace it, understand it, and when it comes to others, ask to hear those stories.